 Doctors can usually identify viral conditions based on the appearance of sores or lesions.
 If your doctor suspects a virus, a skin swab or blood test can confirm or rule out herpetic whitlow.

 The condition usually heals within a few weeks without medication, but a prescription antiviral drug can shorten the duration of an outbreak.

 Antivirals are only effective when taken within 24 hours of developing symptoms.

 Antivirals also help lower the risk of transmitting the virus to other people.
 If a blister ruptures and an infection develops, your doctor can prescribe an antibiotic.

 You can treat herpetic whitlow at home by:

-- applying a cold compress several times a day to reduce swelling
+- applying a cold compress several times a day to help reduce swelling

-- cleaning the infected area daily and covering it with gauze
+- cleaning the affected area daily and covering it with gauze

-Unfortunately, there’s no treatment available to cure the herpes simplex virus.
-Once an initial infection goes away, the virus may remain dormant in your body for years.
+Once an initial outbreak goes away, the virus may remain dormant in your body for years.
 So even after herpetic whitlow symptoms disappear, you could experience another outbreak later on, although this is unlikely.

-In the event of a recurrent infection, your doctor may prescribe antiviral medication to decrease the frequency of attacks.
+In the event of recurrent outbreaks, your doctor may prescribe antiviral medication to help decrease the frequency of attacks.